The payout ratio is a vital financial metric used to assess how much of a company’s earnings are distributed to shareholders as dividends.

 Impact on Shareholders

 The payout ratio is a pivotal factor for shareholders as it informs them about the percentage of earnings a company distributes in dividends.
-This ratio affects the current income for shareholders and provides insights into the company’s future growth prospects.
+This ratio affects shareholders’ current income and provides insights into the company’s future growth prospects.

 Dividend Payments and Shareholder Value